LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 	| ?- set_logtalk_flag(hook, hook_set([user,system])).
 	...

-This workaround will not work, however, when the module defined expansion predicates make calls to loading context predicates (such as the `prolog_load_context/2` provided by some backend Prolog compilers) that expect the compilation context to be a module.
+This workaround will not work, however, when the module-defined expansion predicates make calls to loading context predicates (such as the `prolog_load_context/2` provided by some backend Prolog compilers) that expect the compilation context to be a module.